City · Philippines · Asia

 Weather

-Cebu's climate is tropical, characterized by two main seasons: the dry season from November to April and the rainy season from May to October.
-During the dry season, temperatures range from 24°C to 32°C (75°F to 90°F), making it perfect for beach activities.
-The rainy season brings higher humidity and occasional heavy rains, but temperatures remain warm.
-From November to April, Cebu experiences minimal rainfall and plenty of sunshine, ideal for outdoor adventures.
-From May to October, while there is more rain, it's also the time for many cultural festivals, offering a unique glimpse into Cebu's traditions.
+Cebu's climate is characterized by two main seasons: the dry season from November to April and the wet season from May to October.
+During the dry season, temperatures range from 24°C to 32°C (75°F to 90°F) with lower humidity, making it perfect for beach activities.
+The wet season brings higher humidity and temperatures between 24°C to 31°C (75°F to 88°F), with increased rainfall.
+The island can experience occasional typhoons, particularly from July to September.
+It's advisable to check the weather forecast closer to your travel dates to plan accordingly.

 Getting There